TanyaKennedy/GenomicMedicine/README.md

 My projects are as follows:

-Project 1 : Somatic Variant Analysis of Angiosarcoma patients in the 100,000 Genomes Project
+Project 1 : Unveiling Genetic Drivers of Angiosarcoma: A Somatic Variant Analysis from the 100,000 Genomes Project

-Project 2 : Genomics of Familial Atrial Fibrillation
+Project 2 : Exploration of Familial Atrial Fibrillation: utilising the 100,000 Genomes Project for Germline Variant Identification and Polygenic Risk Assessment

-Project 3 : Cardiovascular Model